FM (British band): Career

 With Europe and the Far East markets opening up for FM, a full-time keyboard appointment was made with Jem Davis (former Tobruk and UFO), joining the band.
 The arrangement was short-lived.
 After the release of Dead Man's Shoes in 1995, the band split up.

 At Nottingham's Rock City venue on 27 October 2007 however, FM played together again in public for the first time in twelve years, headlining the sold-out Firefest festival.
 The reaction the band received to this one-off appearance led to the swift decision to make the reunion permanent.
 Guitarist Andy Barnett could not commit to long-term plans however and the band were disappointed to accept his resignation.
-At Steve Overland's suggestion Jim Kirkpatrick was recruited and he made his live debut with FM at a low-key show at Winstanley College (Wigan, UK) on 19 March 2009, followed by a more public appearance when FM headlined Firefest for a second time on October 2009.
+At Steve Overland's suggestion Jim Kirkpatrick was recruited and he made his live debut with FM at a low-key show at Winstanley College (Wigan, UK) on 19 March 2009, followed by a more public appearance when FM headlined Firefest for a second time in October 2009.
 To coincide with this festival appearance FM released the new single "Wildside" as part of an EP containing new recordings and live tracks.
 For the first time new recruit Jim Kirkpatrick was featured on record.
 The single was a taster of forthcoming new album, Metropolis.

 Metropolis, FM's first new album since Dead Man's Shoes in 1995, was showcased at a sell-out launch party at The Roadhouse, Covent Garden, London in February 2010 and was released on 31 May 2010.
 Produced by the band, Metropolis met with critical acclaim and the two singles from the album - "Hollow" (released 17 May 2010) and "Bring Back Yesterday" (released 7 September 2010) each spent a month on the playlist at BBC Radio 2 and were playlisted on many other radio stations.

 FM toured all over the UK in support of the album throughout 2010.
 Their live schedule included a set on the main stage at Download Festival as a late replacement for Ratt in June 2010 and a set on the main stage at Hard Rock Hell IV at Prestatyn in December.
 December also saw the return of an FM tradition with a 'Christmas Party' show at Islington Academy London.